Tours Sitemap Accessibility Skiptocontent Search

 • 380 pieces from Benghazi; destiny: France; sent by Deputy Consul "De Borvil", 1847, to the French Library, then to the Louvre Museum.
 These items include:

-• 1 statue of Princess Bernice offering sacrifices to the gods.
+• 1 statue of the Berber Princess Bernice offering sacrifices to the gods.

 • x paintings from the Valley Belghdeer cemetery in Cyrene (cut off the wall with a saw).